 Pet owners can be desirable tenants and owners

-Many landlords and management companies bar pets or have unclear policies in which some rules are broken for long-term tenants.
-Some living arrangements allow for fish or birds, but bar cats or dogs.
-In some cases, only large dogs are banned.
+Many landlords and management companies bar pets or have unclear policies in which some rules are not enforced as strictly for long-term tenants.
+Some living arrangements allow for fish or birds but bar cats or dogs.

-Pet owners, landlords, or condo associations should be prepared to discuss these matters objectively.
+You can check with your local Humane Society or American Society for the Prevention of Cruelty to Animals (ASPCA) for tips on owning a pet.
+Pet owners, landlords or condo associations should be prepared to discuss these matters objectively.
 After all, a good tenant who happens to have a pet is better than a negligent tenant who doesn't.

 MOST VIEWED MEDIA